envico801/clean-code-javascript/anki/README.md

 Q:: =============================================

 ##### Are you reducing conditionals in your code?

 Understanding why and how to avoid excessive conditionals is crucial for writing maintainable code.
-While it may seem impossible to eliminate 'if' statements entirely, polymorphism offers a powerful alternative that better adheres to the Single Responsibility Principle.
+While it may seem impossible to eliminate `if` statements entirely, polymorphism offers a powerful alternative that better adheres to the Single Responsibility Principle.

 Key benefits of avoiding conditionals through polymorphism:
 - Better adherence to Single Responsibility Principle